 Some babies cry more than others, earning them the title of "colicky babies."
 When a baby sobs for extended periods at regular intervals without apparent physical cause, we used to attribute this to colic.

-Pediatricians once believed that colicky babies had immature digestive systems, which resulted in gas pains.
+Pediatricians once believed that colicky babies had immature digestive systems, which resulted in gas pains or even acid reflux in infants.
 But research indicates that so-called colicky babies are no different physically than their non-colicky counterparts.
 In fact, babies have more gas in their stomachs after a crying period than before, the result of swallowed air.

 Now, experts hypothesize that some babies cry more than others because they are more sensitive to their surroundings, possibly because their central nervous systems or coping mechanisms are less well developed.
 While some babies—confronted with a noisy party or a trip to the mall—tune out and fall asleep, others become over-stimulated.